mcdexio/documents/en/internal-tp.md

 Transfer the collateral into the TP contract, and mint ERC20 tokens.

-- Amount:=
-  - If totalSupply == 0: tpAmount
+This function only works if positionSize is the same as totalSupply. ie: the TP is not liquidated.

-  - Otherwise: PositionSize * tpAmount / totalSupply
+- Amount:= tpAmount
 - Price:= MarkPrice
 - Calculate the collateral required to deposit
   - If totalSupply == 0: